sdharren/WhatToC/README.md

 - change all the other vectors to reserve too
 - CONSIDER BRANCHING HERE AND CHANGING EVERYTHING FROM VECTOR TO ARRAY

+# How to unmake a move
+- restore the board state
+- create put, remove piece functions that do not change the zobrist key

 # Minimax, Negamax, Alpha-Beta pruning
 - board game score IS NOT measured relative, i.e. + is good for white, - is good for black.
 If it was relative, + is good for whatever side, and - is bad for whatever side